-- If drive D is a Logical partition, you cannot extend C drive even if you delete it.
+- If drive D is a Logical drive, you cannot extend C drive even if you delete it.

 Allocate more free space to C drive by shrinking D

-Step:1 Right click partition D and select "Resize/Move Volume", drag left border rightwards in the pop-up window.
+Step:1 Right click partition D and select "Resize/Move Volume", drag left border towards right in the pop-up window.

-Step:2 Right click partition C and select "Resize/Move Volume" again, drag right border rightwards.
+Step:2 Right click partition C and select "Resize/Move Volume" again, drag right border towards right.

-This software is designed to work in virtual mode, to reallocate real disk partitions, you need to click Apply on top left to confirm and execute.
+This software is designed to work in virtual mode, to reallocate real disk partitions, remember to click Apply on top left to confirm and execute.

-Allocate more disk space to C drive from E
+Allocate more space to C drive from nonadjacent volume

-If there is not enough unused space in the adjacent drive D, you can allocate free space from E or other partitions in the same disk.
+If there is not enough free space in the adjacent drive D, you can allocate free space to C drive from any nonadjacent partition on the same disk.
 Follow the steps below:

-Step:1 Right click drive E and select "Resize/Move Volume", drag left border rightwards to shrink it and make Unallocated space on the left side (similar with Step 1 above).
+Step:1 Right click drive E and select "Resize/Move Volume", drag left border towards right to shrink it and make Unallocated space on the left side.

 Step:3 Right click drive C and select "Resize/Move Volume" again, drag right border rightwards to combine Unallocated space.

-Reallocate disk space of C drive by cloning
+Reallocate disk space of C drive with another disk by cloning